Divyasrivastava27/word-composition/README.md

 2.SPACE Complexity → O(N * L)

-**COMPARISON OF BOTH APPROACHES**

-1.Feature              	                    Brute Force (Slow)	                               Optimized (Fast)

-2.Method	                                  Tries every split recursively	                     Uses Sorting + DP
+**BRUTE FORCE vs OPTIMIZED APPROACH**

+**BRUTE FORCE APPROACH**

+1.Tries every possible split of a word using recursion.

+2.Slow for large inputs because it checks words multiple times.

+3.No sorting, so it doesn't prioritize longer words first.

+4.Risk of stack overflow due to deep recursion.

+5.Time Complexity: O(N * 2^L) (Very slow).

+**OPTIMIZED APPROACH**

+1.Uses Sorting + Dynamic Programming (DP) to check words efficiently.

+2.Faster execution, as it avoids unnecessary calculations.

+3.Sorts words by length, so longer words are checked first.

+4.No recursion, so no stack overflow issues.

-3.Time Complexity      	                    O(N * 2^L) (Exponential)	                         O(N log N + N * L²) (Efficient)
+5.Time Complexity: O(N log N + N * L²) (Much faster).

-4.Sorting             	                    ❌ No Sorting                                    	✅ Sorts words by length

-5.Lookup Method	                            ❌ Checks full list (O(N))	                      ✅ unordered_set (O(1))

-6.Recursive Stack Issues	                  🚨 Stack overflow for large inputs              	✅ No recursion, uses DP

-7.Performance on Large Inputs	              ❌ Very slow	                                    ✅ Fast and scalable

 **CONCLUSION**

 1.If the dataset is small, brute force can work.

 2. If the dataset is large, the optimized approach is much better.

-3.
-4. For real-world applications, always use the optimized approach.
+3. For real-world applications, always use the optimized approach.